AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-mac/overview.md

 ![Exclusions screen](https://cdn.adguard.com/public/Adguard/Blog/vpn_export_exclusions.png)

+Also you can not only add websites to Exclusions but also choose among the lists of popular services.
+The lists are divided into eight categories: Social networks, Messengers, Video and Music streaming services, Games, Shopping, Search engines, and Work communication tools.
+Any of these services can be added to Exclusions in one click!
+It's especially convenient if you use Selective mode.
+> This feature is available on all platforms except iOS.

+Exclusion list can be easily configured.
+If you've added a domain and some of its subdomains, they'll be grouped inside the root one.
+When adding a root domain (`example.com`) its mask is added too (`*.example.com`).

+If you've added a service, changed or removed something and now want to recover initial settings, just press *Reset to default* next to the domain — this action will restore any missing domains and tick all checkboxes.

 What’s more, ready-made exclusions lists can be transferred to other devices with installed AdGuard VPN.
 To export exclusions, follow the four-step instruction below:

 1. Open AdGuard VPN on the device from where you want to export your lists of exclusions.
 Find the appropriate section and click on the *Export* button.
 The `exclusions.zip` archive will be downloaded.